rayhandestian/quickbites/FIREBASE_SETUP.md

-# Firebase Setup for quickbites
+# Firebase Setup for QuickBites

-This document provides instructions for setting up Firebase for the quickbites  application.
+This document provides instructions for setting up Firebase for the QuickBites application.

 ## 1. Create a Firebase Project

 1. Go to the [Firebase Console](https://console.firebase.google.com/)
 2. Click "Add project" and follow the setup wizard
-3. Name your project (e.g., "quickbites ")
+3. Name your project (e.g., "QuickBites")
 4. Configure Google Analytics if desired
 5. Click "Create project"